-What To Wear For Men’s Business Headshots: Tips, Colors, Wardrobe Styling, Attire Ideas, Grooming Advice & Photo Examples for Professional Headshots for Him
+What To Wear For Men’s Professional & Corporate Business Headshots: Tips, Suits, Colors, Clothing, Wardrobe Styling, Attire Ideas, Grooming Advice & Photo Examples

 Depending on the industry you are in, headshot options are limitless, especially if you decide to capture your headshot outside a studio i.e. public space, office space, outdoors etc.